Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Custom Privileges

-Since v2.3.3 you can register custom Oak privileges and grant it in your ACL configurations:
+Since v2.3.3 you can register custom Oak privileges and grant them in your ACL configurations:

 ```
 - privilege_config: